howsoai/howso-docs/source/user_guide/basic_capabilities/derived_features.rst

 ----------------------
 This guide will explain the concept of :ref:`derived_features`, which include both **derived action features** and **derived context features**.
 Derived features allow you extra control to create additional features based on existing features.
-This provides additional feature engineering flexiblity.
+This provides additional feature engineering flexibility.
 To follow along, you should be familiar with the following concepts:

 - :ref:`trainee`
 - :ref:`derived_features`